plone/plone.restapi-angular/docs/reference/traversal.rst

 According the values in the `@type` property of the context, the appropriate component will be used to render the view.

+Note: We can also use another criteria than `@type` by registring a custom marker (the package comes with an `InterfaceMarker` which marks context according the `interfaces` attribute, which is supposed to be a list.
+At the moment, the Plone REST API does not expose this attribute).

 Outlet:

 .. code-block:: html